Master of Arts in Counseling

-Through this program, students in both concentrations fulfill the requirements to earn a Pupil Personnel Services Credential (PPS) from the California Commission on Teacher Credentialing.
-Our school counseling program is nationally accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP).
-Additionally, students in the 63-unit concentration become eligible for licensure with the California Board of Behavioral Sciences as Licensed Professional Clinical Counselors (LPCCs).
+Through this program, students in both concentrations fulfill the requirements to earn a pupil personnel services credential (PPS) from the California Commission on Teacher Credentialing.
+Our school counseling program is nationally accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP) and the National Council for Accreditation of Teacher Education (NCATE), a subsidiary of CAEP.
+Additionally, students in the 63-unit concentration become eligible for licensure with the California Board of Behavioral Sciences as licensed professional clinical counselors (LPCCs).

 What can I do with this degree?

-Students who elect to pursue the 63-unit Pupil Personnel Services (PPS) with Licensed Professional Clinical Counselor (LPCC) eligibility concentration not only plan to work in traditional school settings, but have an interest in working in education settings that may be more clinically focused, i.e., those focused on serving children and adolescents with developmental and behavioral needs.
+Students who elect to pursue the 63-unit PPS credential with LPCC eligibility concentration not only plan to work in traditional school settings, but have an interest in working in education settings that may be more clinically focused, i.e., those focused on serving children and adolescents with developmental and behavioral needs.